-Learn about the different areas of forensic nursing and get forensic nursing job insight.
+Learn about different areas of forensic nursing and get job insight.

 Forensic nursing encompasses a body of specialty professions that serve unique and critical roles to the health care and judicial systems.
 Forensic nurses might treat assault victims, investigate crime scenes or provide health care in a correctional facility.
 If the idea of a forensic nursing degree appeals to you, take a closer look at the aspects of each of the eight specialty areas described below.

 Correctional nursing specialists provide efficient, quality health care to individuals detained by the courts, including those in jail, prison, juvenile offender facilities and other correctional institutions.
 Within these facilities, correctional nursing specialists may tend to the sick, perform routine physical examinations and administer medication to people with chronic needs.

 Forensic clinical nurse specialists hold a master’s or doctoral forensic nursing degree and use their advanced training to serve as expert clinicians, teachers, researches, consultants, and administrators in different forensic settings.
 They may work in emergency rooms, sexual assault examination programs, psychiatric forensic treatment units, or on death investigation teams.

 Forensic gerontology specialists help investigate cases involving the abuse, neglect, or exploitation of elders and work to raise awareness regarding legal and human rights issues.
 These forensic nurses typically work in hospitals, nursing homes, and other facilities dedicated to caring for the elderly.